Kaktushose/jda-commands/wiki/docs/interactions/modals.md

 If you want to use them, just take a look [here](../message/emojis.md).

 ## Text Inputs
-You can add text inputs to a modal by adding String parameters annotated with <com.github.kaktushose.jda.commands.annotations.interactions.TextInput>.
+You can add text inputs to a modal by adding String parameters annotated with <io.github.kaktushose.jdac.annotations.interactions.TextInput>.
 The label and other metadata of the text input is passed to the annotation.

 !!! tip